pangyuteng/papaya-flask-celery/README.md

 # papaya-flask-celery

-A hello world sample that demonstrate how to show nifti images by leveraging papaya, flask and celery.
+A hello world project that demonstrates how to view nifti images by leveraging papaya, flask and celery.

-The dead simpler alternative when we are considering to scale the app is to cut off dependency on Celery, and slap a load balancer in front of Flask, that probably make much more sense....
+The "dead simpler" alternative when we are considering to scale the app is to cut off dependency on Celery, and slap a load balancer in front of Flask, that probably make much more sense....
 That said, I'm sticking with celery+rabbitmq+redis, just because they have cuter names than "load balancer".

 Papaya - https://github.com/rii-mango/Papaya